 When you're out and about and you see bees and other pollinators, try to appreciate and admire them.
 Not only can this help you understand more about them, but it can also enable you to appreciate the beauty of these creatures and the work they do better.
 It's easy enough to do this when you're in the garden, but keep an eye out for these pollinators in other areas too.
 If you see a bee or other pollinator, try to observe it and appreciate it as much as possible.
 If you're aware of what's around you, you will likely enjoy it much more.

 Support the bumble bees in your area

-Our garden centre in Ripley offers a wide selection of bee-friendly plants.
+Our garden centre in Woking offers a wide selection of bee-friendly plants.
 Please visit us and discover our fantastic range of pollinator-friendly flowers.